-On the outside of this insulated tube is wound the secondary, which consists of a large number of turns of fine wire very carefully insulated.
-The quantity of wire used to form the secondary varies according to the size and make of the coil, but it is interesting to note that a coil capable of producing what is known as a secondary discharge of 10 inches requires about twenty miles of wire to form the secondary.
+On the outside of the primary, but insulated from it, is wound the secondary, which consists of a great number of turns of fine wire carefully insulated.
+The quantity of wire used to form a secondary varies according to the size of the coil, but it may be of interest to note that a coil of such a size as to produce a 10-inch spark requires about twenty miles of wire.

-In the older type of coils it was usual to wind the secondary right along the length of the coil; in the improved construction, however, the secondary is wound in what is known as "multiple section"-that is to say, the wire is wound in a series of wheels or discs which are placed side by side, connected together at the top and separated by a thin sheet of insulating material.
+In the older type of coils it was usual to wind the secondary right along the length of the coil; in the improved constructions, however, the secondary is wound in what is known as "multiple section"-that is to say, the wire is wound in a series of wheels or discs, which are placed side by side and separated by a thin sheet of insulating material.

-An induction coil yielding a 10-inch spark consists of about seventy to eighty of these sections, the whole being carefully insulated in paraffin wax and conveniently enclosed in an ebonite cover.
+In a coil giving a 10-inch spark there are about seventy to eighty of these sections, the whole being very carefully insulated in paraffin wax and enclosed in an ebonite cover.